Our Leadership Team

 NURSE PRACTITIONER

-Kayleigh earned a Bachelors of Science from Northeastern University and a Masters of Family Practice Nursing from the University of Massachusetts.
+Kayleigh is a advanced practice nurse practitioner.
+She earned a Bachelors of Science from Northeastern University and a Masters of Family Practice Nursing from the University of Massachusetts.

 Over the past 10 years, Kayleigh has served the most vulnerable patient populations as a Sexual Assault Nurse Examiner (SANE) and Nurse Practitioner at Project TRUST - one the first clinics to treat individuals with HIV/AIDS in Massachusetts.